Turtle Patient 220: Kurangi, Juvenile Olive Ridley

 Kurangi’s Story

 Kurangi, which is the Dhivehi word for the lesser noddy (a seabird), is a juvenile olive ridley.
 She was found entangled in a ghost net by the staff at Fairmont Maldives – Sirru Fen Fushi where, fortunately, we have our sea turtle biologists, Neus, based.
-Neus guide the rescue and called the veterinary team for assistance.
+Neus guided the rescue and called the veterinary team for assistance.
 After a couple of seaplanes and speedboat rides, Kurangi finally arrived at the Rescue Centre.

 Both her front flippers had been entangled.
 Unfortunately, the left one was so severely injured it required amputation.
 Kurangi also has several abrasions over her head and carapace due to prolonged exposure to debris during entanglement.
 Her blood work revealed she is anaemic and has an infection, so the veterinary team is monitoring her closely and treating her accordingly.